Executive Order 14168: Against

 The executive order was widely condemned as "extremist" by feminist, LGBTQ+, and civil rights organizations.
 According to The New Republic, the executive order is "packed with the kinds of conspiratorial thinking about gender and sexuality that have become commonplace on the right".
 The American Civil Liberties Union's Chase Strangio described the executive order as aimed at eradicating trans people from civic and public life.
 The ACLU vowed to take the Trump administration to court "wherever we can" to defend LGBTQ+ rights.

 Human Rights Campaign President Kelley Robinson said "today's expected executive actions targeting the LGBTQ+ community serve no other purpose than to hurt our families and our communities" and that "we will fight back against these harmful provisions with everything we've got".
 Advocates for Trans Equality stated that it would continue to protect national transgender rights.
 Asian Americans Advancing Justice also expressed its intention to "confront hate and discrimination in all its forms" regarding the order.

 The National Organization for Women condemned Trump's "extremist executive orders spree" and "scorecard of shame" that NOW said is "defined by cruelty, not common sense, and puts people in real danger".
 The National Council of Jewish Women and Keshet issued a joint statement condemning Trump's actions targeting the LGBTQ+ community for "seeking to erase federal recognition of trans people" and said that these actions are designed to instill hatred, promising to fight them with legal action.

+The Lemkin Institute for Genocide Prevention has described the executive order, along other Trump executive orders targeting trans people, as part of a "genocidal process against the transgender community".
+Gregory Stanton, founder of Genocide Watch, has described the withdrawal of recognition of trans identities by the United States as "'totalitarian' and driven by 'Nazi ideology'."

 The assertions of the executive order were described as being at odds with determinations of expert groups including the American Medical Association, which holds that gender identity is a spectrum, not an "immutable male–female binary".

 In February 2025, 463 artists signed a letter asking the National Endowment for the Arts to roll back the restrictions on the funding of projects promoting DEI or "gender ideology".